Zeloksa/Cardputer-Flashlight-ADV/README.md

 * **[https://boosty.to/zeloksa](https://boosty.to/zeloksa)**

 ---
 *Created by Zeloksa.
-Optimized for Cardputer.*
+Optimized for Cardputer ADV.*